 Circle and other agencies conduct a thorough screening process for surrogate applicants, which includes having medical records of past pregnancies examined by a fertility specialist.

-Surrogates’ Mental Health
+In Real Life, Surrogates’ Mental Health is Considered

 Hollywood appears to find irresistible the idea of unstable or malicious surrogates manipulating parents, which is what occurs in movies such as When the Bough Breaks and The Surrogacy Trap.
-These plotlines are much juicier than what really happens because mental health screening is an essential element of the surrogate application process.
+These plot lines are much juicier than what really happens because mental health screening is an essential element of the surrogate application process.
 When the Bough Breaks doubles up on inaccuracies, not only featuring a surrogate who didn’t undergo a psychological screening but who also had never been pregnant.

 The reality is that women interested in becoming surrogate mothers are naturally generous and altruistic, and they want to help others experience the joy of having a family.
 Few surrogates embark on this remarkable and emotional journey with compensation as their only, or even primary, motivation.

 Movies centered on surrogacy can be entertaining and thought-provoking, but they shouldn’t be seen as accurately depicting the experience of surrogates, egg donors, or intended parents.
-If you’re exploring surrogacy, our teams in the San Francisco Bay Area, Boston, and New York City can answer your questions.
-You can contact us using the online form or call us at (617) 439-9900 (Boston) or (415) 579-3624 (San Francisco Bay Area).